Predefined script objects

 project

 The project object can be used in the global project scope.
-The data stored in project is accessible from any script added to the AI assistant project.
+The data stored in project is accessible from any script added to the AI agent project.
 For example, if you want a variable to be available in all project scripts, you can save its value to project.

 project can be useful if you want to split a large script and separate configuration and data structures from functions and project logic.
 This will make your project more transparent and easier to support.